Section Three: Rating Examination Papers, Recording Scores, and Providing Academic Intervention Services

 The principal is responsible for establishing rating procedures that will ensure reasonable confidence in the accuracy of the scores assigned to the answer papers by individual teachers or by committees of teachers.
 The principal is responsible for the rating of all answer papers written in the school, including papers written by persons admitted to exams in subjects not regularly taught in the school, papers written by persons not enrolled in the school, papers written by students taking the alternative language editions of exams, and papers written in braille.

-Effective January 2013, teachers are no longer permitted to score their own students’ answer papers.
+Teachers are not permitted to score their own students’ answer papers.
 This means that teachers currently instructing students in the coursework associated with a particular Regents Exam or RCT may not score those students’ answer papers for that exam.
 This prohibition includes special education and academic intervention services (AIS) teachers.
+For the August exams, neither the school year teacher nor the summer school teacher may score their own students’ responses.
 The following examples are intended to offer guidance to school administrators who will be making determinations as to a teacher’s eligibility to score specific students’ exam papers.

 - A teacher providing AIS to a student in preparation for the Regents Examination in U.S. History and Government may not score that student’s answer paper for this exam.

-- An English teacher who is a student’s homeroom teacher but is not the student’s current year English teacher may score that student’s answer paper for the Regents Comprehensive Examination in English.
+- An English teacher who is a student’s homeroom teacher but is not the student’s current year English teacher may score that student’s answer paper for a Regents Exam in English.

 - A mathematics teacher who taught a student algebra the year before but is not currently instructing a student in the coursework in geometry may score the student’s answer paper for the Regents Examination in Geometry.